DHL Aero Expreso

 DHL Aero Expreso S.A. is a cargo airline based out of Panama City, Panama.
-It is wholly owned by Deutsche Post and operates the group's DHL-branded parcel and express services in Central and South America.
+It is partly owned by the DHL Group and operates the group's DHL-branded parcel and express services in Central and South America.
 Its main base is Tocumen International Airport, Panama City.

 History

 The airline was established in February 1996 and started operations on August 15, 1996.
 It began operations with charter flights, but added scheduled services on November 7, 1996.
-It is owned by Felix Picardi (51%) and DHL (49%) and has 450 employees in Panama (as of May 2022).
+It is owned by Felix Picardi (51%) and DHL (49%) and has 482 employees in Panama (as of May 2023).
 Since April 2020, Pablo Rousselin has been the current Managing Director, replacing Steve Getzler after his retirement.

 Destinations

-DHL Aero Expreso operates freight services to the following scheduled international destinations (as of April 2022):
+DHL Aero Expreso operates freight services to the following scheduled international destinations (as of October 2023):